KingVulkan/Instagram/README.md

 Inorder to clone , follow the procedure below;

 On GitHub, navigate to the main page of the repository.

-Under the repository name, click Clone or downlonload. click the paste button.
+Under the repository name, click Clone or downlonload.

+click the paste button.

 Open Terminal.

 Change the current working directory to the location where - you want the cloned directory to be made.

 Type git clone, and then paste the URL you copied in Step 2 Press Enter.

 ## Psql

-CREATE DATABASE gallery
+CREATE DATABASE instagram

-connect to the database \c gallery
+connect to the database \c instagram

 check if tables have been created \dt